NunaInc/bazel_pylint/README.md

 the Python sources linted during build process, and correspond in turn to  `py_libray`, `py_binary` and `py_test`.
 This package uses the `rules_python` set of rules, as a subdependency.
-You need to have `pip3 install pylint==2.10.2` as a binary on your machine.

 ## Setup